mgasu/Portfolio/README.md

-# Welcome, I'm So Happy You're Here! 🤓
+# Welcome to Methodical Maria's Portfolio 🤓

 Dive into my world of data-driven discoveries!
 This portfolio showcases my journey into data, featuring projects that blend academic rigor with creative problem-solving.
 Each entry reflects my growing expertise in turning raw data into actionable insights, and a little piece of my personality.